agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/switch-and-variants/lesson.md

 toText(#Thu);
 ```

-The switch expression has to be exhaustive, i.e. it has to cover all possible values of the variant type:
+The switch expression must be exhaustive, i.e., it must cover all possible values of the variant
+type:

 ```motoko
 type Day = {#Sun; #Mon; #Tue; #Wed; #Thu; #Fri; #Sat};